Juan-Jones/earnonlinemoney/content/blog/start-a-dropshipping-business.md

 ### Step 4: Marketing Your Dropshipping Business

-Launching a dropshipping business requires proactive marketing efforts to drive traffic and convert visitors into customers.
+Launching a dropshipping business requires proactive [online biz marketing]({{< relref "marketing-a-online-business" >}}) strategies and tactics to drive traffic and convert visitors into customers.
 Leverage digital marketing channels such as social media, email marketing, influencer partnerships, and content marketing to reach your target audience and promote your products effectively.
 Experiment with different marketing tactics, analyze performance metrics, and refine your strategies based on insights and feedback.

-Related Content: [Successfully Marketing an Online Business]

 ### Step 5: Manage Your Business Operations